Time Management Strategies That Will Skyrocket Your Productivity

 What you call multitasking is actually task-switching.
 Moving back and forth between several tasks cuts productivity because your attention is scattered between different activities and the act of switching itself.
 Plus, you never fully get “in the zone” for any task.

 Multitasking requires a lot of what’s known as “working memory”, or temporary brain storage.
-Completely using it up can eliminate your ability to think out of the box.
+Completely using it up can eliminate your ability to think outside the box.

 Besides, most people are usually full of energy in the morning.
 This makes for a more productive meeting with greater involvement and a deeper understanding of the issues being discussed.